[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 Google Deployment Manager is a configuration-driven service that enables users to define and manage Google Cloud infrastructure through code.

-Note: Cloud Deployment Manager will reach end of support on December 31, 2025.
-Google Cloud now recommends transitioning to Infrastructure Manager (gcloud infra-manager), which supports Terraform-compatible blueprints and broader tooling integration.
+Note: Cloud Deployment Manager reached end of support on March 31, 2026, and is no longer available.
+Google Cloud directs former users to Infrastructure Manager (gcloud infra-manager), which uses Terraform-compatible configurations and broader tooling integration.
+This entry is retained for historical context only.

 Deployment Manager offers a declarative approach to resource provisioning.
 It allows infrastructure to be described using YAML or JSON files, with optional Jinja2 or Python templates for greater flexibility.